Meryam1880/DA-Portfolio/README.md

 Conclusion: To boost sales **developers** should try to **make more genres** and try to **market** them to appeal **to different audiences**.
 Currently, many developers focus on a single successful genre for their target market.
 However, creating fresh, engaging content across multiple genres can attract a broader audience and boost sales.
 Market Story-driven games should be marketed more in Europe, Africa, Asia, and other regions, as they could offer new experiences and drive sales growth.
 Market more adventure and sports games to North American audiences.
 At the moment it seems that different regions are associated with only one or two dominant genres, which may be limiting overall profits. **Expanding genre marketing** can lead to greater success worldwide

-# Power BI Dash analysis
+# Power BI financial complaints analysis

 link to the data used for the dashboard: https://mavenanalytics.io/data-playground?page=4&pageSize=5